 Convective clearance of a substance is achieved by generating pressure across a membrane, forcing fluid through the membrane.
 This fluid movement “drags” some solutes with it to allow removal from the body.
 No concentration gradient is required.

 Diffusive clearance is obtained by pure diffusion between blood and dialysate on opposite sides of the membrane.
-Efficien removal will vary with the concentration gradient of the substance between the blood and the dialysate.
+Efficiency of removal will vary with the concentration gradient of the substance between the blood and the dialysate.
 The blood and dialysate often flow counter-currently to enhance the efficiency of the diffusive process.

-Commonly used pre-requisites for performing dialysis are shown in Box 3.
+Commonly used patient pre-requisites for performing dialysis are shown in Box 3.
 In rare circumstances, patients that do not meet these can still undergo dialysis, however this would be decided on a case-by-case basis.
 As dialysis in the United Kingdom is only currently undertaken for severe AKI, the indications are often quite specific (see Box 4).
-Toxicologic indications also exist (Box 5) however the timeframe from patient exposure to the instigation of therapy can mean dialysis may not always suitable.
+Toxicologic indications also exist (Box 5) however the timeframe from patient exposure to the instigation of therapy can mean dialysis may not always be suitable.

 Box 3 – Patient prerequisites for haemodialysis/therapeutic plasma exchange at the authors institution